 “Would you teach us yoga?”
 Melody asked.
-I was incredulous, as I couldn’t move my arm due to a fractured left collarbone, much less teach a Downward Facing Dog.
-I’d had a moment of unawareness, when I made a small but painful miscalculation riding my motorcycle.
+I was incredulous, as I couldn’t move my arm due to a fractured left collarbone, much less demonstrate a Downward Facing Dog.
+I’d had a moment of unawareness, when I made a small but painful miscalculation riding my motorcycle home from karate.

 “Robin can demonstrate.”

 I consented to what became another awakening after another accident.

 The first accident happened 35 years earlier, when I got in a pickup truck with a strange man who’d had too much to drink.
 I flew through the windshield when he flipped the truck, suffering a broken back.
 A moment of unawareness with a very high cost.
 How could I have been so stupid to put my life at risk?
 Why did I get in that truck?
 My long convalescence gave me time to contemplate this why.
 Did I have a death wish?
 I started to meditate to figure out what was going on inside of me— consciousness, and outside me—reality.
 And over the next 35 years, I started to understand the big questions.